One Method to Solve all Stock Problems on LeetCode

 123. Best Time to Buy and Sell Stock III

-Fifth question, refer to LeetCode problem 123 "Best Time to Buy and Sell Stock III," which deals with the case when k = 2
+The fifth question, see LeetCode Problem 123 "Best Time to Buy and Sell Stock III", which is the case of k = 2

 :